 This tour does take children.

-Children under the age of three are not allowed on game drives.
+Children under the age of four are not allowed on game drives.
 Babysitting services are provided at R60 per hour for children unable to join game drives.

 More on this Discounted Tour